 IUPAC’s mission is to provide objective scientific expertise and develop the essential tools for the application and communication of chemical knowledge for the benefit of humankind and the world.
 As part of the IUPAC100 celebration, we will highlight the essential tools and activities that have been created as a result of IUPAC, how they are being used by scientists on an everyday basis, and examine how they are relevant to the future of chemistry.

 Explore our stories and read more about the tools and initiatives developed by IUPAC and how they are used by scientists around the world.

 Let us know how you are using IUPAC essential tools @IUPAC or on Facebook or Instagram using the hashtag #IUPAC100 and #EssentialTools.

 Read more about the tools and initiatives developed by IUPAC and how they are used by scientists around the world.

 The year 2019 marks the 100th anniversary of IUPAC and also the 150th anniversary of the development of the Periodic Law of the Elements independently by Dmitri Mendeleev and Lothar Meyer.

-The global challenge will be launched in January 2019 and is available all year until the end of 2019.
+The global challenge will be launched in January 2019 and will be available on-line until the end of 2019.

 100 YEARS of